UnionOfRAD/specs/accepted/LSR-0-coding.md

 ### Member Visibility

 All methods and properties must have  a visibility operator.
-The `var` operator is forbidden.<sup>?</sup>
+The `var` operator is forbidden.

 A **protected** method or variable name start with a single underscore ("`_`").